Hey Hey It's Saturday: The Jackson Jive

-American musician Harry Connick Jr., who performed on the show, was serving as a guest judge at the time and strongly expressed his disapproval of the skit when asked to give a score, and also later on in the show, and gave the performers a "0" score.
+American musician Harry Connick Jr., who performed on the show, was serving as a guest judge at the time and strongly expressed his disapproval of the skit when asked to give a score, and also later on in the show, and gave the performers a score of zero.
 He appeared visibly uncomfortable throughout the skit.
 He said, "If they turned up like that in the United States, it'd be like Hey Hey There's No More Show."
 He later said that he would not have agreed to be on the show had he known beforehand about the sketch.

 Somers apologised to Connick on-air after a brief station break.
 He said that nobody had intended to deliberately offend the viewers, the guests, or the audience, and he described the sketch as a "bit retro".
-The incident drew some negative response within Australia, but it drew heavy negative reaction from commentators around the world, including in the US and the UK, and very prominently highlighted significant differences between the cultural acceptability of blackface in Australian culture compared with American culture.
+The incident drew some negative response within Australia, but it drew heavy negative reaction from commentators around the world, including in the US and the UK, and it prominently highlighted significant differences between the cultural acceptability of blackface in Australian culture compared with American culture.